Kamil-Arif/image-notebook-example/README.md

  - Enter the copied link as the path to the image

-Since the image is on GitHub's CDN, it will load like any other Web Image, hopefulyl without a hitch.
+Since the image is on GitHub's CDN, it will load like any other Web Image, hopefully without a hitch.